pnnl/ruleset-checking-tool/docs/section18/Rule_18-2.md

              				2.  serves ALL the lab zones
              				3.  is in a building with > 15,000cfm lab exhaust
              			- the function get_lab_zone_hvac_systems gets the hvac systems serving the lab zones.
 If this system is in the list, AND it is the only one in the list, then this is a lab zone system: `if hvac_system.id in? lab_zone_hvac_systems["LAB_ZONES_ONLY"] && len(lab_zone_hvac_systems["LAB_ZONES_ONLY"]) == 1:`
-                			- if we can tell with 100% certainty that the building has > 15,000 cfm lab exhaust AND the system type is 5 or 7 this system can pass: `if lab_zone_exhaust > 15000:`
+                			- if we can tell with 100% certainty that the building has > 15,000 cfm lab exhaust this system can pass: `if lab_zone_exhaust > 15000: result = PASS`
-                   				- check if the system type is 5 or 7: `if any(system_type == sys_type for sys_type in [SYS_5,SYS_7]): result = PASS`
-                       				- else, set result to fail: `else: result = FAIL; note = "This system serves all of the lab zones in a building with >15,000 cfm lab exhaust, but it is not system type 5 or 7."
                    			- otherwise, there *might* be > 15000 cfm exhaust, but we are not sure (the function get_lab_zone_hvac_systems relies on get_zone_target_baseline_system, which does the > 15000 cfm check, so we don't have to do it again): `else:`
                       				- set result to UNDETERMINED:  `result = UNDETERMINED`
        						- provide a note expaining the result: `note = "This system serves only lab zones, which is correct if the building has total lab exhaust greater than 15,000 cfm.
 However, we could not determine with accuracy the total building exhuast."`